Anticipated Changes for Room Selection 2015

 - Anticipated change in the housing proration policy

-It is anticipated that the 2013-2014 academic year housing rates will increase by four to six percent, with the majority of room rates increasing an average of five percent.
-The housing reservation fee will be $400 per academic year - this is included in the four to six percent overall increase.
-Final rates for the 2013-2014 academic year should be determined some time in March.
+It is anticipated that the 2014–2015 academic year housing rates will increase by three to six percent, with the majority of room rates increasing an average of four percent.
+The housing reservation fee will be $400 per academic year — this is included in the four to six percent overall increase.
+Final rates for the 2014–2015 academic year will be published no later than mid-March.